Frequently Asked Questions

 Prior to the beginning of the fall and spring semesters, any confirmed financial aid will be listed as anticipated aid (estimated payment) against your University charges.
 You will then be asked either to pay the balance of the charges or make payment arrangements.
 Information about BGSU's installment payment plan and other payment arrangements will be included with your bursar statement.

-Private scholarship checks received by the University will be directly applied to your student bursar account (unless otherwise specified by the scholarship donor).
-Once SFA is notified of a private scholarship, it will be listed as part of your aid package.
+Private loans and scholarship funds received by the University will be directly applied to your student bursar account (unless otherwise specified by the lender or scholarship donor).
+Once SFA is notified of a private scholarship, it is listed as part of your aid package.
+For private loan borrowers, students must complete a private loan questionnaire availabe in their Student Center > Action Items > To-Do list or on our SFA page before the funds will be added to their account.

-Deferments are the estimated or anticipated payments of a student's financial aid awards prior to the actual disbursement of those payments.
-Deferments appear on the student's Bursar account and assist in determining the remaining portion of the student's Bursar account to be paid by sources other than financial aid.
+Anticipated aid is the estimated or anticipated payments of a student's financial aid awards prior to the actual disbursement of those payments.
+Anticipated aid appears on the student's Bursar account and assists in determining the remaining portion of the student's Bursar account to be paid by sources other than financial aid when all action items on the student's MyBGSU have been completed.

 Disbursements are the actual payments of the specific financial aid awards to a student's Bursar account.
 Disbursement of the aid will occur no earlier than 10 days prior to the beginning of the semester for which it is to be used.
 A student's financial aid will not disburse until the application is complete and all requirements for each aid type are met.

-BGSU Graduate, Employee or Dependent Fee Waivers.
-Graduate students and BGSU employees and their dependents must complete the appropriate paperwork with their hiring department before waivers are applied to their Bursar account.
+BGSU Employee or Dependent Fee Waivers.
+BGSU employees and their dependents must complete the appropriate paperwork with their hiring department before waivers are applied to their Bursar account.

-BGSU Departmental Scholarships.
-Some departmental scholarships require payment authorization from the BGSU Foundation/Development Office before the scholarship funds are disbursed to your Bursar account.
+BGSU Graduate Departmental Scholarships.
+Some departmental scholarships require additional authorization from the BGSU hiring department, and/or Foundation/Development Office before the scholarship funds are disbursed to your Bursar account.
 Questions regarding payments should be directed to the awarding department.

 All requests for special consideration or adjustments to the student's aid package must be accompanied by appropriate documentation.
 You will receive a written request if additional information is needed to process the Special Consideration Application.